-Distribution and sales networks are largely informal and for most products are not well developed outside the capital city of Bamako.
+Distribution and sales networks are largely informal and for most products these networks are not well developed outside the capital city of Bamako.
 Service and customer support should not be expected and are typically only possible if negotiated at the time of sale.
 Mali features many open-air marketplaces, numerous small shops, and a few medium-sized grocery stores.
-A majority of consumer sales are completed within the informal market.
+Most consumer sales are completed within the informal market.

 Using an Agent or Distributor